How to Develop Willpower

 (Image Source : Kansas Historical Society)

-“To enhance your willpower, you must first be working towards a meaningful goal.
-If the goal is not important to you then all the amount of willpower in the world will not get you there.
+“To enhance your willpower, you must work towards a meaningful goal.
+If the goal is optional, then the amount of willpower in the world will get you there.

-One of two things will likely happen if you have a goal that you don’t want.
-One, you will give up before too long.
-Two, you will reach the goal, but the journey will be exhausting and unenjoyable.
+If you have a goal that you don’t want, you will give up before too long.
+Two, you will reach the goal, but the journey is exhausting and unenjoyable.
 Life is too short to live in either of those states.
 Hence, aim for something you want!

-Once you’ve chosen a goal that you want to work towards, the next steps are to discover the WHY behind the goal.
+Once you’ve chosen a goal you want to work towards, the following steps are to discover the WHY behind the goal.
 Understanding the WHY will keep you motivated.
 Follow these steps:

 Write down your goal on a piece of paper.